- Reports: ≤1500 word short articles on events, exercises, trips, conferences, projects, etc.

 Before making a submission, please ensure you have completed all the items in this checklist.
 If you have any questions at this stage, please contact the Editorial Office and we will be pleased to assist you.

 - Read Information for Authors

-- Supply all author affiliations and emails
+- Supply names, titles, affiliations and emails for ALL authors

 - Indicated the corresponding author by including their present address